azillion/alexzillion.com/src/content/blog/when-code-is-cheap.md

 ## What Could Happen

-lhere are some of my bets.
+here are some of my bets.

 *what is possible:*

 - solo builders ship full products in weeks. one person companies become normal, not exceptional.
-- engineering teams shrink but "operator engineers" who can wrangle ai and own outcomes become kings.
+- engineering teams shrink but "operator engineers" who can wrangle ai and own outcomes become high leverage.
 - implementation-only roles get commoditized. the junior dev who just writes code is competing against every other junior dev plus ai.
 - trust and regulation become the moat. soc-2, iso certifications, enterprise relationships. boring stuff that's expensive to fake.
 - the gap between "uses ai well" and "doesn't use ai" becomes larger than the gap between "great engineer" and "good engineer."